UK court rejects case brought by mother of IS 'Beatle' suspect

-LONDON (Reuters) - The mother of one of the British Islamic State militants, suspected of murdering western hostages, lost a legal challenge on Friday that it was wrong for Britain to assist a U.S. investigation which could lead to them facing the death penalty.
+LONDON (Reuters) - The mother of one of the British Islamic State militants suspected of murdering western hostages, lost a legal challenge on Friday that it was wrong for Britain to assist a U.S. investigation which could lead to them facing the death penalty.

 Britons El Shafee Elsheikh and Alexanda Kotey - two of a notorious group of British fighters nicknamed “The Beatles” - are being held by Kurdish militia after being captured in Syria last year.